 Electrical Injuries Safety Talk

 Every year thousands of workers are hurt or even fatally injured in construction site accidents.
-Construction workers and trade workers can sustain serious electrical injuries that can include burn injuries, thermal burns, and electrocution.
+Construction workers and electrical contractors can sustain serious electrical injuries including burn injuries, thermal burns, and electrocution.

 In the majority of workplaces including general industry, construction, and farming electrical hazards are present.
 It is crucial that you are able to recognize and identify the electrical hazards around you at work.
 If you are able to identify work-related hazards it will put you and your fellow coworkers at a lesser risk for injuries.